voschezang/coding-handbook/product-management.md

 1. Current cash-flow (value): profitable now.
 Risk: they may become a commodity.
 2. High-growth businesses: will become cash-flow.
-3. Growth options: will potentially become growth
+3. Growth options: will potentially become growth.